 For the Hollandaise sauce:

 - Melt the butter in a small saucepan.
 In a separate small bowl, beat the egg yolks.
-Mix in lime juice, whipping cream, and salt and pepper.
+Mix in lemon juice, whipping cream, and salt and pepper.

 - Add a small spoonful of the hot melted butter to the egg mixture and stir well.
 Repeat this process adding a spoonful at a time of hot butter to the egg mixture.( Adding the butter slowly, a spoonful at a time, will temper the eggs and ensure they don't curdle).

 - Once the butter has been incorporated, pour the mixture back into the saucepan.
 Cook on low heat, stirring constantly, for just 20-30 seconds.
 Remove from heat and set aside.
 It will thicken as it cools.
 Stir well and add another splash of cream, if needed, to thin.

 - Fill a medium size pot with about 3 inches of water.
 Bring the water to a boil and then reduce heat until it reaches a simmer.
 You should see small bubbles coming to the surface but not rolling.